The best Christmas movies on Netflix

 The Holiday

 Don’t worry, it’s not all about the Netflix originals in 2018: there’s still space for some Christmas favourites.
-Cameron Diaz, Kate Winslet, Jack Black and Jude Law team up for the ultimate festive house swap rom-com.
-Watch on Netflix from 7th December
+Cameron Diaz, Kate Winslet, Jack Black and Jude Law team up for the ultimate festive swap-rom-com.
+Watch on Netflix

 Arthur Christmas